 • Economy: Manufacturing, health care, and education jobs.

-• Community: Outdoor events, festivals, local markets.
+• Community: Outdoor events, festivals, and local markets.

 • Missouri law allows clear annual tax lien sales.